uidaholib/digital_home/pages/data.md

 ## Collection Metadata

-The table below provides sorting and basic search of the collection contents.
-Use the "CSV" button below to download the filtered metadata you see on the page.
+The table below provides sorting and basic search of the collections with links to the data files provided.
+Use the “CSV” button below to download the filtered metadata you see on the page.
-Alternatively, click the "Download" button at the top right to view the full collection metadata in various formats.